Perna canaliculus: Medicinal effects

 Perna canaliculus inhibits the 5-lipoxygenase pathway, which leads to the formation of leukotrienes.
 Many of the products of these pathways have inflammation-supporting properties.
 However, a 2006 systematic review of scientific research on supplementation with green-lipped mussel found "little consistent and compelling evidence" of any benefit for rheumatoid or osteoarthritis.
+However, subsequent placebo-controlled trials have shown that green-lipped mussels do show promise as an alternative therapy for joint issues.
+Another study on canines shows that a diet rich in green-lipped mussels yielded an improvement in pain and functioning in Osteoarthritic Dogs.